Smokers & Surgery – The Impact of Smoking

 Can I have plastic surgery if I smoke?

 Smokers have significant complication rates as compared to non-smokers after plastic surgery.
-Hence, it is recommended to quick smoking for at least 3 to 6 weeks before and after the plastic surgery.
+Hence, it is recommended to quit smoking for at least 3 to 6 weeks before and after the plastic surgery.
 Most surgeons will not perform a surgical procedure if you smoke.

 When should I stop smoking before plastic surgery?